Biomarkers of multiple sclerosis: Biomarkers for diagnosis

-Some people focus on blood tests, given the easy availability for diagnosis.
-Among the studies for blood tests, the highest sensitivity and specificity reported to date is testing circulating erythrocytes (s=98.3%, e=89.5%).
-Also a good result was obtained using methylation patterns of circulating cell debris are specific for a number of conditions, including RRMS There are ongoing efforts to be able to diagnose MS by analysing myelin debris into the blood stream.
+Among the studies for blood tests, the highest sensitivity and specificity reported to-date is the testing of circulating erythrocytes (s=98.3%, e=89.5%).
+A good result was also obtained using methylation patterns of circulating cell debris specific for a number of conditions, including relapsing-remitting MS (RRMS).
+There are ongoing efforts to diagnose MS by analyzing myelin debris in the bloodstream.